Introduction to Network Weaving

 2010 – A Guest Post by – Jack Ricchiuto

 One of the ways networks grow is through the growth of network weavers.
-These are Biz-people-connecting6x4people who generously give time to connecting people in a network.
+These are people who generously give time to connecting people in a network.
 Most networks already have network weavers, though they may not be obvious or named as such.

 One of the ways we identify existing weavers is by asking the more engaged and connected people in the network who they go to for new ideas, resources, or support.
 The people most often mentioned are often the most active weavers in the network.
 They often do not have high visibility or positional prominence in the network.
 They may have no formal leadership roles or power over significant decisions that occur in the network.